Moroxi/Fov-Mod/README.md

 The mod is safe to use as a casual, general, or competitive mod.
 To the best of our knowledge, this mod complies with the Venge.io Terms of Service and does not provide unfair gameplay advantages.

-### Q Can I use this mod's assets?
-And can I release variants of the mod thus created?
+### Q: Can I use this mod's assets or release variants?

-The mod as a whole and all its contained files, including 3D assets, images, sounds, and scripts are licensed under the CC-BY Attribution License.
-As long as you provide appropriate credits and reference this mod as your source of resources, you're free to use the aforementioned assets in your variants or projects.
-Read the license for further information regarding the same.
+No. This mod and all its contained files, including scripts, assets, and resources, are proprietary.
+You may **not** redistribute, rebrand, resell, or create derivatives of this mod without explicit written permission from the author (Moroxi).

 ## Feedback & Contact <a name="feedback--contact"></a>